KyleCard/S_aureus_evolution/README.md

 If you use this code or data, please cite the associated manuscript:

-K. Card, D. Crozier, *et al.* (2025).
-Evolution under vancomycin selection drives divergent collateral sensitivity patterns in Staphylococcus aureus.
-[Manuscript].
+K. Card, D. Crozier, *et al.*, Evolution under vancomycin selection drives divergent collateral sensitivity patterns in *Staphylococcus aureus*. bioRxiv (2025).
+DOI: 10.1101/2023.11.30.569373

 An updated citation with DOI will be added upon publication.
 You may also cite this repository’s specific commit if referencing code.